Overview

 Word Template

 Download this accessible Word template.
 Please use the Styles to create consistent and digitally accessible materials.
-Follow the best practices shown in the videos below.

 Identify Errors in Word Documents